 Spray homemade spider repellent

-Dispatch brown recluses and other spiders on contact with a spray of vinegar.
-Vinegars, including apple cider vinegar, can kill brown recluse spiders on contact.
+Get rid of brown recluses and other spiders by using a vinegar spray.
+Vinegar, including apple cider vinegar, can kill brown recluse spiders on contact.
 The acidity is toxic.
 If you can corner the spider and spray liberally, it will die due to the acidity.

 Add strong scents